Travel to Tibet from Mainland China

 Travel to Tibet from China by Flight

 Traveling by plane is the fastest, most convenient and comfortable transportation mode from China to Tibet.
 Currently, there are now more flights going to Lhasa than before.
-Tourists nowadays can fly to Lhasa from mainland cities like Chengdu, Beijing, Shanghai, Chongqing, Kunming, Xining, Guangzhou, and Xi'an.
+Tourists can fly to Lhasa from mainland cities like Chengdu, Beijing, Shanghai, Chongqing, Kunming, Xining, Guangzhou, and Xi'an.
 Nyingchi and Shigatse are also reachable from Chengdu, and as of the moment, flights originating from Chengdu are the most numerous.

 So, if possible, we suggest you take a plane to Tibet from Chengdu because it has more daily flights and offers you more options.
 During the high season, at least 15 direct flights to Lhasa are available in Chengdu, which makes your journey more convenient.

 Since Lhasa Gonggar Airport is situated at a high altitude of around 3,570 meters above sea level, you should be prepared for the abrupt change in air pressure in order to avoid altitude sickness.
 Moreover, the price of flight tickets from the following cities varies according to the season of travel.
-Remember, you need to show your Tibet Travel Permit to board the plane.

 Beijing to Tibet Flight